 For ages, recreational fishing has been considered a male-dominated activity.
 Just a few decades ago, seeing a woman fishing on her own would have raised a few eyebrows, for sure.
 But not anymore.
 In recent years, we’ve witnessed a remarkable country-wide trend taking place.
 More women are casting their lines than ever before, and are becoming down-right amazing at it, too.
-This wouldn’t have been possible if it weren’t for some exceptional ladies to pave the way.
+This wouldn’t have been possible if it weren’t for some exceptional ladies paving the way.
 Today, we’re honoring these female anglers.

-The ladies we’re going to mention have been making big waves in the fishing community.
+The women we’re going to mention have been making big waves in the fishing community.
 They have been promoting sustainable recreational fishing, and providing a great source of fishing knowledge, especially for first-time women anglers.
 We sat down with a couple of these pioneering ladies to ask them to share their unique perspectives on what it’s like to be a woman angler.

 Captain Debbie Hanson is an award winning author, a vocal women’s sportfishing advocate, an IGFA world record holder and a renowned freshwater fishing guide based out of Estero, Florida.
 Debbie also runs a website providing “fishing resources and tips for the empowered female angler.”
 Her writing is a true gold mine of angling knowledge, so if you’re serious about improving your fishing game, Captain Debbie should be your go-to source.
 You can follow Captain Debbie on Instagram and Facebook.